Sphenoiditis - what it is, causes, symptoms in adults, treatment of acute and chronic forms. In what cases is surgery prescribed?

 Prevention of sphenoiditis

-Which doctor should I contact with sphenoiditis?
+Which doctor should I contact for sphenoiditis?

 Predisposing factors